muquit/hod/docs/README.md

-Look at [icon_example/](./icon_example/) directory for an example how a 16.x16 PNG file is converted to [Go](https://go.dev/) byte array to use as an icon for the systray.
+Look at [icon_example/](./icon_example/) directory for an example how a 16.x16 PNG file is converted to @GO@ byte array to use as an icon for the systray.

 # Compile/Install